 Adeptus Astartes: Grey Knights – These are the elite of the Space Marines.
-This army focuses on smaller more elite units and everyone in the army is a psyker.
-Generally Grey Knights are a close combat army but they do have some shooting.
+Grey Knights focus on smaller more elite units and everyone is a psyker.
+Generally Grey Knights are good at close combat, but they do have some shooting.

 Adeptus Astartes: Space Marines – The great generalists of the game, as noted above.
-You can mix up the flavor of the army with different chapter tactics.
+You can mix up the flavor of them with different chapter tactics.